Affiliate links on Android Authority may earn us a commission. Learn more.

 Now more than ever good microphone quality is a selling point of earbuds and headphones.
 So many of us are remote or hybrid workers and take calls with our headphones.
 Beats will have to step up its microphone game on the Solo 4 if it wants remote workers to take them seriously.

 From our demos below, you can get an idea of what the Solo 4’s baseline performance might sound like.
 As you can hear, my voice sounds muffled in both demos.
 The Solo 3 made my voice sound quiet, while the Solo Pro amplified my voice a bit too much.
-We hope the Solo 4 get it just right, and have proper noise suppression so you can take calls from noisy environments.
+I hope the Solo 4 get it just right, and have proper noise suppression so you can take calls from noisy environments.

 Beats Solo 3 microphone demo (Non-standardized):